The "Augusta Rule": How Business Owners Can Potentially Earn Tax-Free Rental Income

 our comprehensive article: a valuable tax strategy that allows business owners to earn tax-free rental income by renting their property to their own business for up to 14 days per year.
 By understanding the requirements and limitations of this rule, business owners can potentially save on taxes and make the most of their real estate investments.

-If you're interested in exploring how the Augusta rule and other strategies can potentially benefit your business, contact me here and we can get a call scheduled
+If you're interested in exploring how the Augusta rule and other strategies can potentially benefit your business, contact me here and we can get a call scheduled.

 Instrumental Wealth, LLC (“Instrumental Wealth”) is an SEC registered investment adviser located in Florida.
 Registration does not imply a certain level of skill or training.
 Instrumental Wealth may only transact business in those states in which it is notice filed or qualifies for an exemption from notice filing requirements.
 Information about Instrumental Wealth (inculcating its services, fees, and registration status) is available on the SEC’s IAPD website at www.adviserinfo.sec.gov.
 There is no guarantee that the views and opinions expressed in this presentation will come to pass.
 Advisory services are only offered to clients or prospective clients where Instrumental Wealth and its representatives are properly licensed or exempt from licensure.
 Past performance is no guarantee of future returns.
-All tax strategies mentioned on this page investing involves risk and possible loss of principal capital.
+Investing involves risk and possible loss of principal capital.
 No advice may be rendered by Instrumental Wealth unless a client service agreement is in place.